appserver-io/doppelgaenger/README.md

 # Roadmap

-- [] Allow for centrally annotated advice weaving
-- [] Allow for annotation shorthands and annotation mapping
+- Allow for annotation shorthands and annotation mapping